-The ENRICH Project (Enhancing Nutrition Services to Improve Maternal, Newborn and Child Health) is being implemented by World Vision Canada and the Micronutrient Initiative between March 2016 and September 2020 in 5 countries: Kenya, Tanzania, Pakistan, Bangladesh and Burma.
+The ENRICH Project (Enhancing Nutrition Services to Improve Maternal, Newborn and Child Health) is being implemented by World Vision Canada and Nutrition International between March 2016 and September 2020 in 5 countries: Kenya, Tanzania, Pakistan, Bangladesh and Burma.
 CSIH has been sub-contracted by WVC to provide health systems strengthening expertise and support for the project, specifically in Tanzania, to strengthen the capacity of existing health systems to effectively integrate basic health and nutrition service delivery.

 Within Tanzania, the ENRICH Project will operate in both Singida and Shinyanga Regions.
 CSIH will be working primarily to build the capacity of local health authorities, including: regional and district health management teams, and health facility managers.
 CSIH plans to build on the success of the SUSTAIN Project, using lessons learned in SUSTAIN to improve approaches and sustainability of interventions in ENRICH.
 CSIH will work closely with project partners, especially World Vision Tanzania, to carry-out activities.

 The overarching goal of CSIH’s work on ENRICH will be to strengthen the capacity of existing health systems to effectively integrate basic health and nutrition service delivery with a gender lens.
 To achieve this outcome, the main objectives are: